 eGA has been working with 130 countries who are aiming to build digital societies.
 Over the last 17 years, we have witnessed what works and what doesn’t.
-There are some misconceptions, which we think prevent the successful implementation of an e-society.
+There are four misconceptions, which we think prevent the successful implementation of a digital society.

 As “digital” sounds like “computer”, the task will be given to technical people.
 It is true that digital societies need technologies to function successfully.
 Technical people usually fancy the technology and implement it in their data centres – and there it stays.
 Only very few people know that the country has a superior solution that can be implemented across society.
 Even technical people will sometimes build another similar solution to solve the same issue because they have no information about the existing solution.
 This is happening everywhere where technical people are asked to build digital societies.